 • lowers blood pressure

-• reduces risk of stroke and heart attack
+• reduces the risk of stroke and heart attack

 • lowers LDL cholesterol

 • reduces the incidence of tooth decay

 Cod liver oil is one of the highest quality forms of vitamin A available and if you aren’t eating a diet rich in organ meats or butter from grass-fed cows, there’s a good chance you’re deficient in this essential vitamin.
 Vitamin A is required for good eyesight, healthy skin, production of red blood cells, immune system regulation, and gene regulation.
 If you’re deficient in vitamin A you become susceptible to many infections and diseases.

 In addition to vitamin A, cod liver oil is also a good source of vitamin D and it contains essential fatty omega-3 acids as well.

 Worth taking a daily dose of the stuff, wouldn’t you say?